BraedenQ/genai-product-review-pipeline/README.md

     <img src="images/kafka-api-key-2.png" width=70% height=50%>
 </div>

 6. Create a Schema Registry API key by navigating to the right pane in the cluster's view of the environment.
 Save the Schema Registry URL and generate the API key by clicking the "Add Key" button.
-Save the endpoint and credentials for the next step
+Save the endpoint and credentials for the next step.
 <div align="center" padding=25px>
     <img src="images/schema-registry-cred-1.png" width=70% height=50%>
 </div>